Domain 1: Knowledge skills and performance

 Continuing professional development: guidance for all doctors (2012) GMC, London

-You should be willing to find and take part in structured support opportunities offered by your employer or contracting body (for example, mentoring).
+You should be willing to find and take part in structured support opportunities offered by your supervisors, employer or contracting body (for example, mentoring).
 You should do this when you join an organisation and whenever your role changes significantly throughout your career.

 You must be familiar with guidelines and developments that affect your work.